DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

     - California Consumer Privacy Act (CCPA)
     - Be familiar with the EU Data Protection Directive
     - Be familiar with the requirements around healthcare data, credit card data and other PII data as it relates to various countries and their laws and regulations
+    - The European Union provides **standard contractual clauses** that may be used to facilitate data transfer.
+That would be the best choice in a case where two different companies e.g one in Europe and one in the United States are sharing data.
+    - If the data were being shared internally within a company, **binding corporate rules** would also be an option

 [1.5](#1.5) Understand legal and regulatory issues that pertain to information security in a holistic context (OSG-9 Chpt 4)
 - 1.5.1 Cybercrimes and data breaches